Choi702/lab-02/README.md

 Number and name of feature: Feature #2
 Estimate of time needed to complete: ~45m
 Start time: 2:00pm
+Finish time: 2:30pm
+Actual time needed to complete: 30m

+Number and name of feature: Feature #3
+Estimate of time needed to complete: 1.5hr
+Start time: 2:30pm
 Finish time:
 Actual time needed to complete: